 Unsettling Approaches to Food Security

-This year’s keynote will feature Dr. Will Valley, who explore the tensions and contradictions inherent to approaches that seek to increase food security.
+2023’s keynote featured Dr. Will Valley, who explored the tensions and contradictions inherent to approaches that seek to increase food security.
 These approaches are characterized by a reluctance to accept the power, presence, and perpetuation of white supremacy in mainstream Canadian culture, and a failure to recognize the fundamental limits to creating a food secure future without first acknowledging and working toward dismantling settler-colonial legacies.
+The full lecture is presented below:

-This event will feature ASL interpretation and live transcription.
+This event featured ASL interpretation and live transcription.
 The River Run Centre is a physically accessible venue.
 More accessibility information can be found on our General Accessibility Statement.